By acting fast after missing a repayment, you increase your options and the opportunity to fix the situation.

 - Make a repayment arrangement for up to six months and show it to your lender

-- If by the end of the six months you still cannot make the repayments, you should sell your house.
+- If by the end of the six months you still cannot make the repayments, consider the option of selling your house.

 - Go back to the lender and negotiate another arrangement on the basis that you are selling your home.